 Since 1996, CCPS has developed comprehensive training curricula for the Pennsylvania Commission on Crime and Delinquency (PCCD) constable education program.
 This project won an Association for Continuing Higher Education award as the nation's best non-credit continuing education program for 1998.
-CCPS has demonstrated superior performance in needs analysis, instructional design, instructor guides, outlines, student manuals, case studies, exercises, student assessment, course evaluations, and train-the-trainer.
-CCPS produces all constable instructor materials in DVD format and provides a training CD to each constable.
+Additionally, CCPS was awarded the contract to review and revise Act 2 Deputy Sheriff Curriculum for PCCD, including 760 hours of Basic Curriculum, 80 hours of Waiver Curricula, 20 hours of Continuing Education, Basic and Advanced Supervisory Curricula, and 16 hours of Merit Curricula.
+CCPS has demonstrated superior performance in needs analysis, instructional design, instructor guides, outlines, student manuals, case studies, exercises, student assessment, course evaluations, hands-on training, and train-the-trainer.
+CCPS produces all constable and deputy sheriff instructor materials in DVD format and provides a training CD to each constable and deputy sheriff.

 Recently, CCPS was awarded and completed a PCCD contract to conduct a task/training needs assessment and produce a revised curriculum for the Crime Prevention Practitioner's Training Course.

 CCPS has also been the contractor for three PCCD statewide crime prevention conferences, handling event logistics with distinction and producing post-conference summaries for 200 participants in DVD format.
+In 2012, CCPS was the contractor to host PCCD’s Office of Victims’ Services statewide 12th Annual Pathways for Victim Services conference in Lancaster, PA, managing all conference aspects that included nationally renowned speakers for nearly 300 attendees.
 Additionally, CCPS was the PCCD Western Crime Prevention Resource Center serving all of western Pennsylvania law enforcement for seven years before state funding was eliminated.

 CCPS is also a nationally regarded training provider for the Defense Department.
 In 2005, CCPS completed the development of seven online courses on non-lethal weapons, under a contract from the U.S. Marine Corps and the Joint Non-Lethal Weapons Directorate (JNLWD), which involved the collection and incorporation of hundreds of photos and video clips.
 CCPS subsequently received three additional contract awards to update an expand this coursework.
 In October 2008, this program received the Award for Excellence for Non-Credit Program Development from the University Continuing Education Association Mid-Atlantic Region.